 "Raising new revenue should not come at the expense of retirement savings not now or in the future," said Graff.

 A study by the Coalition to Protect Retirement shows widespread support for maintaining the current tax treatment of retirement savings vehicles, such as 401(k) plans, 403(b) plans and traditional IRAs.
-About 87% of all Americans and 95% of those who have a tax-deferred 401(k)-like retirement plan account believe retirement savings should be off limits to Congress and not a source of new revenue for the government.
+About 87% of all Americans and 95% of those who have a tax-deferred 401(k)-like retirement plan account believe retirement savings should be off limits to Congress and not a source of new revenue for the government."Given the vast numbers of baby boomers who reach retirement age every day, retirement savings incentives are needed more than ever," said Kenneth E. Bentsen, president of the Securities Industry and Financial Markets Association (SIFMA).

 In fact, retirement is a fantasy for many.